ersanchez/instructional-design/licensing/outline.md

 * number of employees who can use the work (individual vs. multi-seat)
 * using the work in a logo
 * whether you can use the work after your license runs out
+* audit / certificat of compliance - provide a list of "projects or end uses that contain licensed content"

 For example, check out this statement about when you can use stockpiled images from [iStockPhoto.com][ilic]:

 > "...subscription licenses only remain valid if you use your file in a project within 30 days of your subscription ending"

+Here is another confusingly-worded restriction from [eLearningBrothers][ebros] in their Stock Library Subscription Users section:

+> "Licensee's users shall not print, sell or use the image for any marketing, advertising, logo, social media or any website purposes."

+Here is another blurb from [eLearningBrothers][multi] about multi-users:

+> "...if you purchased a 1-user license, then only one designer is allowed to access and download templates.
+Also, only 1 designer is allowed to use the templates to create content."

 ## Examples of Sites Catering to Different Licenses